 PART 1 – DETERMINATION OF TOTAL ALLOWABLE COST APPLICABLE TO THE CCBHC

-If the suggested order of completion described in Table 2: Recommended Order is followed, the information on lines 1–3 will be autopopulated from data entered from other areas of the cost report and does not need to be re-entered here.
+If the suggested order of completion described in Table 2: Recommended Order is followed, the information on lines 1–3 will be auto populated from data entered from other areas of the cost report and does not need to be re-entered here.

 Line 1: “Total direct CCBHC costs” is automatically populated on this line from the Trial Balance tab, line 29, column 9.